 The Little Brown Church was made famous by Dr. William Pitts’ song.
 Many weddings are performed in this rustic atmosphere.
 All who have been married at the Little Brown Church are invited to the Annual Wedding Reunion held the first Sunday in August.
 The Bradford Pioneer Village, located next to the Little Brown Church, is a historical museum operated by the Chickasaw County Historical Society.

 Red Cedar Lake: This 700 acre lake is a must see at Nashua.
 Boaters and fishermen alike find enjoyment at the Red Cedar Lake.

 The Best Kept Secret in Northern Iowa—Our City Parks: Cedar View Park is a modern camping facility with playgrounds, tennis courts, horseshoes, boating, and fishing available.
 Cannon Park is a small off the road picnic area with a gazebo and river view.
 Veteran’s Park is dedicated to all servicemen, has fishing available below the dam and a picnic area.
 Lakeshore Park hosts a gazebo shelter, boating, and walking trail.

-The Nashua-Plainfield Community School District: Our school district utilizes three facilities: Nashua Elementary School, Plainfield Elementary/Middle School, and the Nashua-Plainfield High School.
+The Nashua-Plainfield Community School District: Our school district utilizes two facilities: Nashua Elementary School and the Nashua-Plainfield Middle School/High School.
 The district serves approximately 870 students in grades PK-12.
 The major goal is to offer a quality educational experience for each and every on of our students.